Saturday, 11 January 2025

 Thanks for stopping by.

-Sylvain: I don't know what impress me most in your posts between the quality (and quantity!) of your brushwork or the historical knowledge you bring to the description of your minis.
+Sylvain: I don't know what impresses me most in your posts between the quality (and quantity!) of your brushwork or the historical knowledge you bring to the description of your minis.
 I like how your bases blend with the mud of the trenches.
 I also like that you shared your list of paint.
 I had to struggle to find the right type of green for my BEF Cruiser tanks.
 Thanks for the great post!

 From AaronH: 28mm Lord of the Rings Whargs and Wizard(s) (65 points)